brentp/methylcode/README.rst

 =====

 **warning**
-when run with bowtie, methylcoder assumes that the Bisulfite converted reads are created using the Zilberman/Ecker method in which BS conversion occurs *after* conversion to solexa library--giving only 2 possibibilities.
+Methylcoder assumes that the Bisulfite converted reads are created using the Zilberman/Ecker method in which BS conversion occurs *after* conversion to solexa library--giving only 2 possibibilities.
 This is in contrast to the Jacobsen method which gives 4 possiblities.
-When run with gsnap, it is assumed that the Jacobsen method was used.
+If you have a library generated using the Jacobsen method, you can use `scripts/tagged_reads_prep.py` to convert the reads to a format that MethylCoder can map.

 .. _`cython`: http://cython.org
 .. _`numpy`: http://numpy.scipy.org